Data sources

 - OSHA Injury Tracking Application (ITA) — Form 300A

-- U.S. Department of Labor Enforcement Data Catalog (WHD, OFCCP, OLMS)
+- U.S. Department of Labor Enforcement Data Catalog (WHD, OLMS)

 - MSHA Open Data (Mine Safety and Health Administration)